 Here are some of my favorite books that really make me want to travel.

-Great Railroad Bazaar, Paul Theroux: Paul Theroux is an amazing writer, my travel hero.
+The Great Railway Bazaar, Paul Theroux: Paul Theroux is an amazing writer, my travel hero.
 In this book, published in 1975, he takes a 4 month train journey from London to Asia (India, Japan and more) and back.
 He recounts his travels through the characters he meets and his dry dry humor.

 It makes you want to take an epic train journey.
 The Old Patagonian Express (his train journey from Boston to Argentina is also a great read.)